th2-net/th2-key-value-storage/README.md

 Accepts following query parameters:
 - `collection` - text, name of collection from which object requested
 - `id` - text, id of requested object
+- `timestamp` - number, unix-format time when object was written (optional)

 `http://localhost:8080/getWorkspaceLink` - returns a workspace link by id